JEHoctor/jehoctor.github.io/icons/_credit.md

 # Credit for SVG images used

 I have modified all of these SVGs in one way or another.
-The color of each has been lightened from black to a consistent gray that looks better on the blog (currently `#808080`).
+The color of each has been lightened from black to a consistent color that (hopefully) looks better on the blog (currently `#285a76`).
 I have also modified the viewports and scaling so that they have the same height.

 I got the GitHub, LinkedIn, and PDF icons from the [Basically Basic Jekyll theme](https://github.com/mmistakes/jekyll-theme-basically-basic/tree/master/_includes).